gmontse/DATA550_FinalProject/README.md

 Final Project 4: Organization and GitHub Repository

-This repository contains the code, mock data, output, and a Makefile for my project that shares the descriptive statistics of the outcome (PCOS Symptoms) and the confounders (Age, Race/Ethnicity, Education, Employment, and Marital Status), as well as share the frequency of microbiome abundance and microbiome diversity of those who do not have PCOS Acne Symptoms and those who do have PCOS Acne Symptoms.
+This repository contains the code, mock data, output, and a Makefile, a renv folder, and a renv.lock for my project that shares the descriptive statistics of the outcome (PCOS Symptoms) and the confounders (Age, Race/Ethnicity, Education, Employment, and Marital Status), as well as share the frequency of microbiome abundance and microbiome diversity of those who do not have PCOS Acne Symptoms and those who do have PCOS Acne Symptoms.

 -   Code Folder